YoraiLevi/nordic_app_dfu_playzone/README.md

 ## Requirements

 1)
   ```
    git clone https://github.com/YoraiLevi/nordic_app_dfu_playzone.git
   ```

 2) [SDK v16.0.0](https://www.nordicsemi.com/Products/Development-software/nRF5-SDK/Download#infotabs)
-   * run `SDK_SYMLINK.ps1 "PathToSDK\nRF5SDK160098a08e2"`
+   * run `SDK_SYMLINK.ps1 "PathToSDK"`
-   the examples require the sdk to be located two folders up the git repo's folder
+   the examples require the sdk to be located under SDK in the root of this repo's folder (where README.md is located)

 3) Python (Tested on 3.6.2 and 3.7.?; doesn't work on 3.9)
    * install with [chocolatey](https://chocolatey.org/install#:~:text=now%20run%20the%20following%20command%3A) (requires admin)